-- All participants will automatically receive a Certificate of Participation upon completing the entry form and submitting their letters.
+All participants will automatically receive a Certificate of Participation upon completing the entry form and submitting their letters.

-- Only the winners will be notified in advance by email, by January 2023.
+	- Only the winners will be notified in advance by email, in January 2024.

-Please check that you have followed all the terms and conditions before submitting your letter.
+	Please check that you have followed and agree to all the terms and conditions before submitting your letter.

-The Prize Giving Ceremony will take place in February 2023 during the annual Emirates Airline Festival of Literature.
+	The Prize Giving Ceremony will take place during the annual Emirates Airline Festival of Literature, held in February 2024.